COVID-19: What People with Cancer Should Know

 If you think you have been exposed to COVID-19 or have symptoms of an infection, you should get a COVID-19 test.
 If the test shows that you have COVID-19, isolate yourself from others and call your health care provider.

-If you are being treated for cancer and also need treatment for COVID-19, your health care providers should consider potential drug interactions with your cancer therapies or overlapping side effects.
+If you are being treated for cancer and need treatment for COVID-19, your health care providers should consider potential drug interactions with your cancer therapies or overlapping side effects.
 In some cases, your cancer treatment may need to be paused or modified while you receive treatment for COVID-19.

 This is a stressful time.
 How do I cope?